gautam-4/wordle-cli/README.md

 # Wordle-cli

-Wordle game for your terminal.Guess the secret 5-letter word within 6 tries.
+Wordle game for your terminal.

 ## Installation and usage
 Install the game using: